Aliciawyse/testApp/README.md

 ### 2. Process

 To get setup, I  installed [node.js](https://nodejs.org/en/) and node package manager (npm).
 Then I installed Express Generator with `npm install -g express-generator`.
-Next, I type `express testApp` to create the basic structure of my app.

-In the `testApp` directory, I type `npm install` to install all of the dependencies in `package.json`
+Next, I type `express testApp` to create a skeleton app.
+In the `testApp` directory, I type `npm install` to install all of the dependencies in `package.json`.

+The file `app.js` is the heart of this skeleton app.
+This is where express is set up.

 Express supports a template engine called Jade.
-I use it to build what my app will look like in the browser.
 My base template is `views\layout.jade`.
 A base template is the most basic template that I extend on every page of my website.
 Taking advantage of my base template, I extend it and create `views\index.jade`.

+Static files in `/public/javascripts` and  `/public/stylesheets` help provide some interactivity on the website and style.

 Side note: You can go to [http://localhost:3000/people/peoplelist](http://localhost:3000/people/peoplelist) to see the JSON output that we'll manipulate.

 ### 3. Challenges and successes